Massive scalar field on (A)dS space from a massless conformal field in $\mathbb{R}^6$: The classical free scalar field

-We know already that the set of functions satisfying the system (\ref{EQ-SystInR6}) is non-empty: it contains at least the conformal scalar for which $r=-1$ \cite{pconf1}.
-In this section we note that modes solutions for other values of $r$ can also be found: the set of functions $\phi_{k,r}(y):=(k\cdot y)^r$, where $k$ is a constant vector of $\setR^6$, satisfy
+We know already that the set of functions satisfying the system (\ref{EQ-SystInR6}) is non-empty: it contains at least the conformal scalar for which $r=-1$ \cite{Huguet:2006fe}.
+In this section we note that \modiJu{solutions} for other values of $r$ can also be found \modiJu{, for instance} the set of functions $\phi_{k,r}(y):=(k\cdot y)^r$, where $k$ is a constant vector of $\setR^6$, satisfy